Wetterhoun

 The Wetterhoun (translated into English as the Frisian Water Dog) is a breed traditionally used as a hunting dog for small game and waterfowl and native to the province of Friesland in the Netherlands.
 The name of the breed comes from the West Frisian Wetterhûn, meaning "water dog."
 The plural of Wetterhoun is Wetterhounen in Frisian.
-The breed may also be called the Otterhoun (not to be confused with the Otterhound) or Dutch Spaniel, although it is not a Spaniel-type dog.
+The breed may also be called the Otterhoun (not to be confused with the Otterhound) or Dutch Spaniel, as it can be used to flush game for a hunter's gun.

 Appearance

 The Wetterhoun is a medium-sized dog, measuring at 55-59 centimeters (21.6-23 inches) at the withers and weighing between 25 and 35 kilos (55 and 77 pounds) at maturity.
 Their coat is thick and curly except for the head, ears, and legs, where it is smoother in texture; the water repellant coat is described as feeling oily to the touch.
 Coat colour may be solid black or brown, black and white, or brown and white, with or without ticking or roaning.
 The texture of the coat should not be woolly, as such hair is not water repellent.
 The ears are low-set and hang flat to the head, and the tail curls tightly over the back.
 The breed has an unusual, somewhat stern expression due to the shape of the eyes, which distinguishes this breed from others.